Ambikadulal/crop_your_image_gallery/README.md

 # Gallery app for crop_your_image

-A sample app for Flutter cropping images package named crop_your_image.
+A sample app for the Flutter cropping images package named crop_your_image.

 [https://pub.dev/packages/crop_your_image](https://pub.dev/packages/crop_your_image)

-I'm always waiting for your PRs adding YOUR designed page for cropping images: currently no fixed rules or templates as long as using the crop_your_image package.
+I'm always waiting for your PRs, adding YOUR designed page for cropping images: currently no fixed rules or templates as long as using the crop_your_image package.

 # How to Add Pages